stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

 Ones were not by any means reassuring.

-Having thanked the orchid-crowned high-priest, Carter left the temple and sought the bazaar of the sheep-butchers, where the old chief of Celepha&iuml;s' cats dwelt sleek and contented.
+Having thanked the orchid-crowned high-priest, Carter left the temple and sought the bazaar of the sheep-butchers, where the old chief of Celephaîs' cats dwelt sleek and contented.
 That grey and dignified being was sunning himself on the onyx pavement, and extended a languid paw as his caller approached.
 But when Carter repeated the passwords and introductions furnished him by the old cat general of Ulthar, the furry patriarch became very cordial and communicative;
 and told much of the secret lore known to cats on the seaward slopes of Ooth-Nargai.
-Best of all, he repeated several things told him furtively by the timid waterfront cats of Celepha&iuml;s about the men of Inganok, on whose dark ships no cat will go.
+Best of all, he repeated several things told him furtively by the timid waterfront cats of Celephaîs about the men of Inganok, on whose dark ships no cat will go.

 It seems that these men have an aura not of earth about them, though that is